 This corpus is set up so as to recognize umlauts and letters with accents as individuals (Keep in mind that this is not the case in many other uses of RegEx.
 Especially in programs that were developed in the US, a $\langle \ddot{u} \rangle$ is not considered as a letter but rather as a boundary).
-Searching for mange will therefore not find any occurrences of mangé.
+In our corpus, seearching for /mange/ will therefore not find any occurrences of mangé.